Chemistry Job Alert

 What is Retention Time?

-You don’t need deep knowledge as fresher, but basic idea is useful:
+As a beginner, you don’t need deep knowledge, but having a basic idea is useful.

 • Normal Phase HPLC